leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/dyntopo.rst

       by clicking the pipette icon next to the detail setting and then clicking on the area.

 Refine Method
-   Method will be used to tell how topology is handled.
    Setting the option will determine which of the methods will be used when altering the topology.

    Subdivide Edges